 - Understand the function, role and responsibilities of the ‘Duty Holder’ and ‘Responsible Person’ (ACoP L8).

-This course has City & Guilds accredited programme status.
+This course has City & Guilds assured programme status.

 How long will you hold provisional bookings for?

 Provisional bookings will be held for one week (7 days) from the date of booking.

 As we are facing a high demand for course places, we kindly ask you to confirm your place as soon as possible.

 If you do not confirm this booking within this period, unfortunately we cannot hold the place for you and the provisional booking request will be removed from the system.

 Appropriate and regular refresher training is a requirement for all those with roles and responsibilities in respect of water distribution systems and associated equipment in healthcare buildings ensuring patient and staff safety in respect of the microbiological, chemical and physical risks associated with water systems.